sungsoo-ahn/2025/_posts/2025-04-28-Low-resource-language-translation.md

 The Konkani parallel corpus was constructed using a dataset open-sourced by AI4Bharat, which also contributed to the training set for the IndicTrans2 model <d-cite key="gala2023indictrans2"></d-cite>.
 This corpus includes English, Marathi, and Konkani.
 Despite having access to a larger dataset, we intentionally limited the training set to approximately 900 records to simulate a low-resource language scenario.

 Given the experiment’s reliance on a pivot language included in the ICL examples, Marathi was selected as the pivot language due to its wider prevalence in western India and its linguistic similarity to Konkani.
 The test set for Konkani consisted of 200 records.

 For Tunisian Arabic, the corpus was derived from the work described in <d-cite key="bouamor-etal-2014-multidialectal"></d-cite>, with Modern Standard Arabic chosen as the pivot language.
 The parallel corpus for Tunisian Arabic contained 1,000 records, with 900 used in the training set and 100 used in the test set.

-Our aim is to replicate the translation performance for low-resource languages that typically have limited data available.
+Our aim was to replicate the translation performance for low-resource languages that typically have limited data available.
 An additional motivation for selecting these languages was their use of non-Latin scripts.
-By working with a small training or ICL set of around 1,000 records, we explore whether it is possible to enhance translation performance under such resource constraints.
+By working with a small training or ICL set of approximately 1,000 records, we aimed to explore whether it is possible to enhance translation performance under such resource constraints.

 ### Trainable parameters
 This work deals with scenarios where only few hundred rows of data is available.
 In such scenarios we try to see what the model size, finetuning technique should be. <d-cite key="zhang2024scaling"></d-cite> highlights that with limited data, finetuning methods like prompt tuning (where embeddings are adjusted) or LoRA (Low-Rank Adaptation) prove particularly effective.
 With Parameter-Efficient Fine-Tuning (PEFT), even increasing the data yielded modest performance improvements.
 For instance, using LoRA on the Llama 3 8B model brought the trainable parameters down to 176,242,688, or just 2% of the model’s total parameters.
 In this work we mainly focus on LORA for finetuning.